 The most significant change to the original Rift is in the screen resolution.
 Oculus Rift S has 1280×1440 pixels per eye compared to 1200×1080 in the first Rift.
 This is a pretty standard resolution for VR headset, with the competition offering the same resolution and higher refresh rate.
 Rift S has 80Hz compared to the most headset that features 90Hz and Valve Index with a 120Hz refresh rate.
 Besides the decision, the Rift S changed the type of display from OLED to LCD, which helps with the screen door effect.

-Visually, Rift S looks a bit like Playstation VR, and there are some influences of Mirage Solo device.
+Visually, Rift S looks a bit like Playstation VR, and there are some influences from the Mirage Solo device.
 Chinese powerhouse company Lenovo was the first choice as the manufacturer of the new equipment.
 Instead of three head straps, Oculus Rift S has a halo-style ring with the wheel at the back for adjusting the headband.

 Rift S is comfortable, and compared to the original Rift, another difference is the glasses that come without a physical adjustment for the distance between lenses.
 The company claims that software adjustment makes up for the adjustment process.
 There is a button for sliding the distance between eyes and screens, so the headset is suitable for customers with glasses, and there is a lot of space.